needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/ar-interaction-overview.md

 # AR Interaction Overview

 This page provides a brief explanation for setting up a scene for mobile touchscreen AR and the related components.

 > [!NOTE]
-> AR interaction components are only available in a Project that also includes the [AR Foundation](https://docs.unity3d.com/Manual/com.unity.xr.arfoundation.html) package.
+> AR interaction components are only available in a project that also includes the [AR Foundation](https://docs.unity3d.com/Manual/com.unity.xr.arfoundation.html) package.
 You can install the AR Foundation package via the [Package Manager](https://docs.unity3d.com/Manual/upm-ui-install.html).

 ## Touchscreen gestures

 Touchscreen gesture data is surfaced by the `TouchscreenGestureInputController` which translates touch events into gestures such as tap, drag, pinch and twist.
 This gesture data can be used as bindings for [Input System](https://docs.unity3d.com/Manual/com.unity.inputsystem.html) actions.

-The XR Interaction Toolkit package comes with a number of pre-defined gestures and gesture interactables, but you can always extend this package by defining your own gestures.
+The XR Interaction Toolkit package comes with a number of pre-defined gestures, but you can always extend this package by defining your own gestures.

 | Gesture | Triggered by input |
 |---|---|